FernandoMiguel/MFAguide/README.md

 * Mobile app notification

-   A verification request is sent to a user’s smart phone.
+   A verification request is sent to a user’s smartphone.
 The user enters a PIN if necessary then selects Verify on the mobile app.

 * Mobile app verification code

-   The mobile app, which is running on a user’s smart phone, displays a verification code that changes every 30 seconds.
+   The mobile app, which is running on a user’s smartphone, displays a verification code that changes every 30 seconds.
 The user finds the most recent code and enters it on the sign-in page.

 * Third-party OATH tokens